-The ‘Joker’ and Jerry Pagane: Sink or swim
+The ‘Joker’ an Jerry Pagane: Sink or Swim

 Todd Phillips’s “Joker” is a strange and twisted tale with a serious message that the public should pay attention to.

 “Joker” is based on a DC comic books character.
 This Joker is not the typical charismatic, power-and money-obsessed villain.
 Instead, he is a complete incompetent.
 No charm or social smarts.
 Annoying in every way.

 This is more an insightful examination into how, over a long period of time, an individual loses his soul and humanity.
 It’s a story of the how poverty, abandonment, isolation, being a bastard child, with a childhood filled with confusion, violence and devoid of love, can form a type of rage that can turn the person into a homicidal psychopath, with a lust for hurting and killing people — a Charles Manson type.

 This Joker — a maladjusted stand-up comic named Arthur Fleck — tried his best to fit in.
 To be loved.
 To have friends.
 To give something of himself to help sick children, to make peoples’ lives a little better through humor.

 One cannot feel sorry for the Joker, but we can understand the price society can pay for abusing, discarding and brutalizing a child, and continuing to make fun of them once they are adults with few social skills.
 Instead of a loving person, we can end up with a person filled with rage, resentment and a desire to kill.

 Todd Phillips’s first movie was “Hated: GG Allin and the Murder Junkies” (1993) — lacking the message of “Joker,” but certainly filled with rage — about extreme punk rocker GG Allin.
 Phillips, who was born in Brooklyn, went to New York University’s Tisch School Of the Arts, and has an understanding and connection to the Lower East Side

 trilogy, “Road Trip” and “Borat,” among others.